Medicare (Australia): "Mediscare"

-Towards the end of the campaign for the 2016 Australian federal election, a text claiming to be from "Medicare" was sent to certain electorates around the nation, saying "Mr Turnbull's plans to privatise Medicare will take us down the road of no return.
+Towards the end of the campaign for the 2016 Australian federal election in July of that year, a text claiming to be from "Medicare" was sent to certain electorates around the nation, saying "Mr Turnbull's plans to privatise Medicare will take us down the road of no return.
 Time is running out to Save Medicare."
-Leader of the Liberal Party, Malcolm Turnbull, had not announced such plans, and the Department of Human Services denied sending the message.
+The leader of the Liberal Party, Malcolm Turnbull, had not announced such plans, and the Department of Human Services denied sending the message.
 It had instead been sent by the Queensland branch of the Australian Labor Party.
 The furore over the text brought attention to the value of Medicare to Australians.
 The affair was widely dubbed "Mediscare," which in turn was used to describe fears of the Liberal National Party's alleged devolution of Medicare.